bagisto-europe/admin-azure-auth/README.md

     <img alt="GitHub license" src="https://img.shields.io/github/license/bagisto-europe/admin-azure-auth">
 </div>

+**Note: This version is currently in development and not recommended for production use.**
+**A stable release will be available in the upcoming days.**

 Integrate Microsoft Azure Single Sign On and benefit from a secure login experience in the Bagisto admin panel.

 ## Installation